-Plumbing Emergency Plumbing Truckee, CA
+Plumbing Emergency Plumbing Across Truckee, CA

 An emergency plumbing call usually starts the same way: a pipe bursts and floods a wall at 6 a.m., a sewer line backs up into the shower before the morning routine, or the water heater fails and water is spreading across the floor.
 We run a true daily dispatch — not a voicemail that gets picked up Monday morning — and our average response time in cities where we keep a local crew is 78 minutes from your call to a plumber on your doorstep, with the first move always being to stop the water.